 Scuba divers sometimes wonder what would happen if they get left behind like in movies such as the Open Water film that came out in 2003.
 In which, two scuba divers get left behind in the open water.
 In the movie due to a miss count by the divemaster, the divers are left behind to survive sharks and other problems.

-After seeing such a movie, you might just a little paranoid that it could happen to you.
-On the other hand, you have probably already scuba dived several times and it has never happened to you.
-So, how likely could that happen to you in the future and if it did happen what should you do?
+After seeing such a movie, you might just be a little paranoid that it could happen to you.
+On the other hand, you have probably already scuba-dived several times and it has never happened to you.
+So, how likely could that happen to you in the future, and if it did happen what should you do?

 There is a number of reasons a scuba diver might get left behind.
 It is true that there is no risk-zero.
 Some divers get left behind every year.
 If you are not being cautious, it can happen to you.
 But it is also true that the dive teams have procedures to prevent this.